invader1234/discord-dm-1.7.2/README.md

 ### Support

 Having issues with the bot lately?
-Join our [Discord Server][discord] where we can help figure out your issue.
+Join the [Discord Server][discord] where we can help figure out your issue.
 If you have a major bug to report, it would be great if you can an [issue here](https://github.com/invader1234/discord-dm-1.7.2/issues).